 Facebook!
 (And other social sites)I have had half of my traffic come through Facebook for each of my campaigns.
 I find pages with a similar genre and contact them.
 But here is the KEY.
 I don't ask them to support my campaign, I don't ask them to buy.
 I simply ask them to share a link to my campaign on their social page.
 (Most social sites are always looking for content for their fans) One page posted about our Kickstarter and we had 2000 likes, 2000 comments and 2000 shares.
 (There was a big boost in our Kickstarter backers that day)IMPORTANT: Look for pages that have a lot of interaction, where the fans make comments.
 (I have seen pages will millions of likes but nobody ever comments or anything.)

-What's the best way to utilize events during a campaign?
+What's the best way to handle tariffs for international shipping?

 I think it would be difficult to know all the potential tariffs in advance.
 You could offer that as a service outside of kickstarter.
 Do a quote, send them a paypal invoice and then ship the products.
 It would be labor intensive though.

 Personally I prefer to keep my reward levels as simple as possible.
 Less levels means simpler fulfillment, which means I can get back to drawing comics.That said, yeah, some kind of visual depiction of the reward tiers is REALLY NICE.
 Keep it simple and iconic, so people scrolling down can get used to quickly parsing each repeated reward and wonder what this new icon means.

 Are people more likely to back creators who have backed other projects?